Beauregard Regional Airport: Current use

 A requirement of the deed was that the property had to remain a public airport and all benefits of the property must be used to benefit the airport.
 In this case the federal government not only gave the parish an airport but also gave a means by which the airport could provide for its own financial self-support.
 Today the airport includes over 4200 acre and is financially self-supporting.

-The airport continues to host military exercises which include parachute jumps by Fort Polk personnel.
+The airport continues to host military exercises which include parachute jumps by Fort Johnson personnel.
 Today it operates as the largest general aviation facility that is located in the state of Louisiana.
 The hangar area is essentially unchanged today except that the 75 ft control tower has long since been removed and replaced by a metal light beacon tower.

 The World War II hangar remains in use as the main hangar and terminal of the Beauregard Regional Airport.
 The concrete vault of the Army Air Base Finance Office is located adjacent to the hangar.
 The streets as laid out during World War II are still in use and several foundations of original buildings are still intact.

 Facilities and aircraft

 Beauregard Regional Airport covers an area of 4,300 acre at an elevation of 202 feet (62 m) above mean sea level.
-It has two runways: 14/32 is 4,220 by 60 feet (1,286 x 18 m) with an asphalt surface; 18/36 is 5,495 by 100 feet (1,675 x 30 m) with an asphalt/concrete surface.
+It has two runways: 14/32 is 4,218 by 60 feet (1,286 x 18 m) with an asphalt surface; 18/36 is 5,494 by 100 feet (1,675 x 30 m) with an asphalt/concrete surface.

-For the 12-month period ending July 8, 2008, the airport had 14,400 aircraft operations, an average of 39 per day: 86% general aviation and 14% military.
-At that time there were 21 aircraft based at this airport: 81% single-engine and 19% multi-engine.
+For the 12-month period ending September 23, 2022, the airport had 14,400 aircraft operations, an average of 39 per day: 93% general aviation and 7% military.
+At that time there were 20 aircraft based at this airport: 18 single-engine and 2 multi-engine.